pmyla1/Project3_Group6/README.md

 ## Phylogenetic analyses with SplitsTree

-Next, we looked at the **relationships** between the individuals and populations with SplitsTree, following the download instructions from the **University of Tübingen** website in the link [SplitsTree](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).
+Next, we looked at the **relationships** between the individuals and populations with SplitsTree, following the correct download instructions for your specific device on the **University of Tübingen** website in the following link [SplitsTree](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).

 Briefly, after converting **290324_tetraploids_only.vcf.gz** into a **genlight** object using the **vcf2genlight** function from the **290324_populations.R script**, the genlight object can be converted into **Nei's genetic distance** data and subsequently converted into a **phylogentic distance file** (.phy.dst) before being loaded into SplitsTree.
 Both the **individual** and the **population** data were used to produce **phylogenetic networks** in SplitsTree, and can be visualized below.